rifmj/protofolio/docs/guides/security.md

-# Security Schemes Guide
+# Security Schemes Guide 🔐

 This guide covers how to define and use security schemes in your AsyncAPI specifications.
+Keep your API secure! 🛡️

-## Overview
+## Overview 📋

 Security schemes define authentication and authorization mechanisms for your API. `protofolio` supports all AsyncAPI 3.0 security scheme types, allowing you to secure your servers and operations.
+Safety first! ✅

-## Supported Security Scheme Types
+## Supported Security Scheme Types 🎯

 - **userPassword** - User and password authentication
 - **apiKey** - API key authentication